Dasanch/Project_1_JADY_UPC/README.md

 # We are the team JADY
 ## Introduction
-In this project we will recreate the game Last Resort, we'll use the sprites of the original game and we'll program it from scratch.
+This game was created by 4 students of UPC, CITM on the Game Design and Development degree.
+In this project we will recreate the arcade game Last Resort, we will use the sprites of the original game and we will program it from scratch.
-You can find all the information and the necessary material to create Last Resort.
+You can find all the information and necessary material we used to recreate this game.

 ## Credits
 > Yessica Servin Dominguez